xram64/AdventOfCode2021/README.md

 > python day10.py

 [Part 1] Out of 94 lines, 47 are corrupted, 47 are incomplete, and 0 are valid.
 The total syntax error score is 311949.
+[Part 2] The middle score for incomplete lines is 3042730309.
 ```